Corporate Governance

 Policy on Corporate Governance

-DIC has prepared a Policy on Corporate Governance, which it has published on its global website.
+DIC has prepared a Policy on Corporate Governance and published the policy on its global website.

 Corporate Governance System